action.skip

 vxcPermitted Ensure that the vxcPermitted is true.
 If the vxcPermitted value is false, you cannot create a VXC to that Port.

 After considering the selected Ports, you can display a Port that meets the required criteria, for example, a Port with the least usage.
-For more information, see Megaport API.
+For more information, see Megaport API Overview.

 Managing connections